 (a) An individual who disagrees with a refusal of the Copyright Office to amend his or her record may request a review of the denial.
-The decision will be made within 30 business days, unless the Office can demonstrate good cause for extending the 30 day period.
-If the requestor is dissatisfied with the agency's final determination, the individual may bring a civil action against the Office in the appropriate United States district court. appeal the refusal to correct or amend a record pertaining to the individual.
-The individual should submit a written appeal to the General Counsel, Copyright Office, Copyright GC/I&R, P.O.
-Box 70400, Washington, DC 20024.
+The individual should submit a written appeal to the General Counsel of the United States Copyright Office at the address specified in § 201.1(c)(1) of this chapter.
 Appeals, and the envelopes containing them, should be plainly marked “Privacy Act Appeal.”
-Failure to so mark the appeal may delay the Copyright Office General Counsel's response.
-An appeal should contain a copy of the request for amendment or correction and a copy of the record alleged to be untimely, inaccurate, incomplete or irrelevant.
+Failure to so mark the appeal may delay the General Counsel's response.
+An appeal should contain a copy of the request for amendment or correction and a copy of the record alleged to be untimely, inaccurate, incomplete, or irrelevant.